-Recordkeeping expenses and fees related to the administration of notes receivable from participants are charged directly to the participant's account and are included in administrative expenses.
-Investment related expenses are included in net appreciation (depreciation) in fair value of investments.
+Recordkeeping expenses, investment advisory fees, and fees related to the administration of notes receivable from participants are charged directly to the participant's account and are included in administrative expenses.
+Investment related expenses are included in net (depreciation)/appreciation in fair value of investments.
 Expenses paid by the Company are excluded from these financial statements.